braican/starterkit-wordpress/README.md

 1. Change the theme under Appearance > Themes to the "Sherman" theme
 1. Head over to the plugins page and activate "Advanced Custom Fields PRO" and "WP Migrate DB"
+1. Once ACF Pro is enabled, head to "Custom Fields > Tools".
+Use the "Import Field Groups" file selector to import the `_imports/acf-page-blocks.json` file to add the page blocks functionality.

 Setting up this project